Quantum Engineering (QEng) M2

 Description: This course studies the use of quantum systems to achieve cryptographic tasks.
 We will explore the basic principles of quantum cryptography, the notions of security and key protocols that distinguish it from classical cryptography.
 We will cover quantum key distribution, protocols in networks and two-party quantum cryptography.

-QEng305: Advanced Quantum Computing
+QEng305Q: Advanced Quantum Computing

-Dates: October - December ECTS: 4.5
+Dates: November - December ECTS: 3

 QEng306: Quantum Error Correction and Diagrammatic Quantum Computing